Instamojo/instamojo-magento-2/README.md

 Enable and configure Instamojo in Magento Admin under `Stores -> Configuration -> Payment Methods -> Instamojo Payment Gateway`.

+## Configuration

+    - **Enabled:** Mark this as "Yes" to enable this plugin.

+    - **Title:** Test to be shown to user during checkout.
+For example: "Pay using DB/CC/NB/Wallets"

+    - **Checkout Label:** This is the label users will see during checkout, its default value is "Pay using Instamojo".
+You can change it to something more generic like "Pay using Credit/Debit Card or Online Banking".

+    - **Client ID** and **Client Secret** - Client Secret and Client ID can be generated on the [Integrations page](https://www.instamojo.com/integrations/).
+Related support article: [How Do I Get My Client ID And Client Secret?](https://support.instamojo.com/hc/en-us/articles/212214265-How-do-I-get-my-Client-ID-and-Client-Secret-)

+    - **Test Mode:** If enabled you can use our [Sandbox environment](https://test.instamojo.com) to test payments.
+Note that in this case you should use `Client Secret` and `Client ID` from the test account not production.

 ## Screenshots

 ![Instamojo extension under admin](http://i.imgur.com/uj2wMZ1.gif)